makfruit/slate/source/includes/_products.md

 #### SearchResult
 Field | Type | Description
 ----- | ---- | -----------
-allProducts | number | The total number of found products (might be more than the number of returned items if the `limit` is less than the number of found products) items | Array<ProductEntry> | The items list
+total | number | The total number of found items (might be more than the number of returned items) offset | number | Offset from the beginning of the returned items list (for paging) limit | number | Maximum number of returned items.
+Maximum allowed value: `100`.
+Default value: `10` items | Array<ProductEntry> | The items list

 #### ProductEntry